cmu-phil/tetrad/data-reader/README.md

 DataModel dataModel = DataConvertUtils.toDataModel(data);
 ```

-Here's an example on how to read in covariance:
+Here's an example on how to read in covariance and convert to DataModel:
 ```java
 CovarianceDataReader dataFileReader = new LowerCovarianceDataFileReader("covar.txt", Delimiter.SPACE);
 Data data = dataFileReader.readInData();